Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

 \subsubsection{Density and pressure values}

-As we will show in Sect.~\ref{sec:cosmological-analysis}, at the outskirts of clusters, merger shocks are able to generate dense, shock-compressed sheets.
-Indeed, this will form a critical part of the model for radio relics we introduce in this paper.
+As we show in Sect.~\ref{sec:cosmological-analysis}, at the outskirts of clusters, merger shocks are able to generate dense, shock-compressed sheets.
+Indeed, this forms a critical part of the model for radio relics we introduce in this paper.
 This scenario can be replicated by setting the mean density of all four regions to be the same and driving the shock purely by setting a jump in pressure.
 Indeed, this turns out to be a good approximation to the scenario observed in our cosmological simulations.
-Following these simulations, we set the density to $n_\mathrm{e} = 3.5 \times 10^{-5}$ cm$^{-3}$ (or, equivalently, $\rho \approx 6.7 \times 10^{-29}$ g cm$^{-3}$) and the initial upstream pressure to $P_1 = 1 \times 10^{-13}$ dyne cm$^{-2}$.
+Following these simulations, we set the density in our shock tube to $n_\mathrm{e} = 3.5 \times 10^{-5}$ cm$^{-3}$ (or, equivalently, $\rho \approx 6.7 \times 10^{-29}$ g cm$^{-3}$) and the initial upstream pressure to $P_1 = 1 \times 10^{-13}$ dyne cm$^{-2}$.
 Regions I and II then form the high-pressure piston, whilst regions III and IV form the low-pressure upstream region into which the shock runs.
-These initial conditions are shown as dashed lines in Fig.~\ref{figure:1D-shock-tube-profiles}.
+These initial conditions are shown as dashed lines in Fig.~\ref{figure:1D-shock tube-profiles}.

 The Mach number of the shock is determined entirely in our case by the choice of pressure in the piston.
-Note, this differs from the classic \citet{sod1978} shock-tube set-up, in which density also plays a role.
-We choose to investigate the impact of $\mathcal{M}=2$ and $\mathcal{M}=3$ shocks, as these are typical values reported in radio relics \citep[see, e.g.,][]{vanweeren2017}.
-This fixes the initial downstream pressure to $P_2 = 1 \times 10^{-12}$ dyne cm$^{-2}$ and $P_2 = 2.32 \times 10^{-12}$ dyne cm$^{-2}$, respectively, with exact values being calculated using a Riemann solver.
-This set-up generates a narrow, shock-compressed region as desired (see solid lines in Fig.~\ref{figure:1D-shock-tube-profiles}).
+Note, this differs from the classic \citet{sod1978} shock tube setup, in which density also plays a role.
+We chose to investigate the impact of $\mathcal{M}=2$ and $\mathcal{M}=3$ shocks, as these are typical values reported in radio relics \citep[see e.g.][]{vanweeren2017}.
+This fixed the initial downstream pressure to $P_2 = 1 \times 10^{-12}$ dyne cm$^{-2}$ and $P_2 = 2.32 \times 10^{-12}$ dyne cm$^{-2}$, respectively, with exact values being calculated using a Riemann solver.
+This setup generates a narrow, shock-compressed region as desired (see solid lines in Fig.~\ref{figure:1D-shock tube-profiles}).

-By initializing the shock in this way, we may test a variety of upstream conditions.
+By initialising the shock in this way, we may test a variety of upstream conditions.
 Indeed, we examine a full range of variables in a companion paper (Whittingham et al., in prep.).
-In this current paper, however, we restrain ourselves simply to the impact of density and magnetic turbulence.
+In this current paper, however, we restrict ourselves simply to the impact of including density and magnetic turbulence at all.